JZBlank/Moody/README.md

-# Moody (WORK IN PROGRESS)
+# Moody

 Simple Electron App that will generate quotes.
+(WIP)